 This index is the result of cooperation between Statistics Netherlands (SN) and the Land Registry.
 The Land Registry registers all sales of real estate in the Netherlands.
 If a dwelling changes hands, the Land Registry records selling price, address, type, and transfer date.
 This information is linked to the most recent WOZ values (WOZ stands for Real Estate Appraisal Act) of the respective dwellings that are known at Statistics Netherlands.
 The index is then calculated by comparing the selling prices in the period under review to the most recent WOZ values of the dwellings sold.
 The index formula includes a factor to correct for any under- or overvaluation of the WOZ values.
 The calculation method used is known as the Selling Price Appraisal Ratio (SPAR) method.
-A detailed description of the SPAR method and the conducted study can be found in the Article Price index existing owner-occupied dwellings, method description.

 Unless the land is let on a long lease, it is included in the selling price.
 The survey does not include the following types of dwellings: